MPA Program Course Offerings

 The MPA program offers a variety of courses which are listed below.
 In addition, on-campus students may take selected courses from other departments, and even from other universities (e.g., Duke University and NC State University), when such courses best meet a student’s individual needs.

-View a typical first-year and second-year MPA course schedule.
+View a typical first-year and second-year on-campus MPA course schedule.

-Click here for the Spring 2013 course schedule.
+Click here for the on-campus Fall 2013 course schedule.

-Click here for the Fall 2013 course schedule.
+Click here for the MPA@UNC Fall 2013 schedule.

 PUBA 709 PA INSTITUTIONS AND VALUES.
 This foundation course introduces students to the historical and contemporary social, economic, political, and ethical context of public administration and governance in the United States.
 Students gain an understanding of public institutions and values and develop skills for interpreting and critically evaluating American public service issues.
 Stenberg.
 Back to top.

 PUBA 710 ORGANIZATION THEORY.
 Provides a conceptual and experiential grounding in theories of management and organizational operation.
 Students learn how to analyze organizations and their environments from multiple perspectives.
 Students systematically examine important dimensions of organizational life—what motivates people, how decisions are made, challenges of diversity, conflict, and power dynamics.
 Jacobson.
 Back to top.

 PUBA 711 PUBLIC SERVICE LEADERSHIP.
 Students learn about their leadership style and values, as well as strengths and weaknesses, with regard to public leadership at the personal, interpersonal, organizational, and community levels.
 Readings, assignments, and class activities focus on developing knowledge and skills necessary to successfully lead in public service settings.
 Morse.
 Back to top.